Data-Mechanics/course-2019-spr-proj/charr_hu38_npearce/README.md

+# Study on optimal location and amount of new bike rental stations in 5 major cities

+## Summary

+We

+## Data Sets
+- Chicago Bike Data
+- New York City Bike Data
+- Washington Bike Data
+- Chattanooga Bike Data
+- Census Data

+While the first 4 data sets contain similar information, they were made available in various methods including zipped CSV's and JSON.
+They also had varying schemas, which necesitated different code to parse each.

+## Transformations
+- Sum Aggregation for each City's Bike Data
+- Union of the 4 Sum Aggregations
+- Join of the bike data aggregation and census data for each city

-# Comparing Recreational Bike Use by Population for 4 Major Cities
+# Comparing Recreational Bike Use by Population for 4 Major Cities (Project 1)

 ## Summary